Northern Hardwood Forests of the Adirondacks

 The northern hardwood forest is the most extensive woodland in the Adirondacks.
 It occupies the region's best soils and sites, growing on the more fertile soils that make up glacial till.
 The northern hardwood forest is generally found on the lower and warmer mountainsides – gentle slopes where soils are neither extremely dry nor extremely wet.

 The most dominant life form in the northern hardwood forest are deciduous trees, which lose their leaves each fall and are almost completely dormant in the winter months.
-One of the most striking characteristics of the northern hardwood forest is the extravagant display of fall colors, which result from the loss of green pigment, chlorophyll, as the trees slow down their photosynthesis in the autumn and prepare to enter dormancy for the winters.
-With the chlorophyll is gone, pigments which were hidden previously become visible, producing the vibrant reds of the Sugar Maple and the golden yellows of the American Beech.
+One of the most striking characteristics of the northern hardwood forest is the extravagant display of fall colors, which results from the loss of green pigment, chlorophyll, as the trees slow down their photosynthesis in the autumn and prepare to enter dormancy for the winter.
+With the chlorophyll gone, pigments which were hidden previously become visible, producing the vibrant reds of the Sugar Maple and the golden yellows of the American Beech.

 Northern hardwood forests in the Adirondacks can be recognized from afar by the color and pattern of foliage.